 Kibera Hope Center

-Joshua and his 3-year old brother live with their parents in Kibera.
-He is a bright child who loves drawing and coloring.
+Joshua and his 3-year-old brother live with their parents in Kibera.
+He is a bright child whwo loves drawing and coloring.
 Their father is the bread winner of the family.
 However, he doesn't earn much working as a casual laborer and is unable to provide for the family and also pay for Joshua's school fees.

 Ilkerine Hope Center